 The Complaints Process

-There are three stages to the Parole Board’s complaint process:
+There are 2 stages to the Parole Board’s complaint process:

 The complaint will be registered by the Complaints Officer and an acknowledgement sent back to you or your representative within 7 days of receipt of the complaint by the Parole Board.

 Complaints will be allocated to the appropriate manager, within the Parole Board, by the Complaints Officer.
 Some complaints will require information to be obtained from third parties.
 In these types of complaints we will need to share the details of your complaint with the person or people who you have complained about, so that we can take account of the views of everyone involved.
 If we also need more information from you, we will let you know.

 If it is not possible to conclude the full investigation within 20 working days we will contact you to explain why there is a delay and to give you a revised estimate of how long it will take us to respond in full.
 We will keep you updated with all key milestone points, and the status of your complaint.
 If your complaint is surrounding a member or panel, then we will not be able to provide a response until the review is concluded.
 We will advise of any complaints that this applies to, and inform you when we begin the investigation.
 In our final reply we will let you know what we have found and explain how and why we came to our conclusions.
 The final reply will:

 - Summarise your complaint